SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-- **National Iced Tea Day**: June 10th is celebrated as National Iced Tea Day in the United States.
+- **National Iced Tea Day**: Celebrated across the United States as a way to enjoy and promote one of the summer's favorite beverages, iced tea.
+Various promotions and discounts at restaurants and cafes are common.

-- **Pulaski Days**: Depending on the year, Pulaski Days, a festival in Grand Rapids, Michigan celebrating General Casimir Pulaski and Polish heritage, may begin or have events around June 10th.
+- **Chicago Blues Festival**: Although the exact dates vary each year, the Chicago Blues Festival usually takes place in early June and sometimes includes June 10th.
+It is one of the largest free blues festivals in the world and celebrates Chicago's rich blues music heritage.

-- **Various Pride Month Celebrations**: June is Pride Month, so many cities across the U.S. may host LGBTQ+ pride events,
+- **Capital
 ### Positive Qoute
 ------
-"Embrace your uniqueness, the world shines brighter with your light! 🌟✨🌈"
+"🌟 Believe in the magic of new beginnings and embrace each day with a grateful heart 💖 - Life is a beautiful journey, enjoy the ride! 🚀✨"